nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221027150053/README.md

 - concept of `cleanup tags`
   - anything attached to this hub needs tags fixed
+- questions / ideas
+  - "buzzwords" - what to do with this? could link them to note
+  - should github be a concept hub or a hashtag? or both?
+  - keep useful as a tag or label?

 - awk-scripting -> #awk #scripting
 - bash-scripting -> #bash #scripting
 - c -> c-language